stormpath/stormpath-sdk-java/extensions/spring/docs/source/registration.rst

 Pretty nice!
 Not a single line of code required :)

-And while we think the default look and feel of the pages automatically rendered by the plugin are pretty nice, you have full control over the CSS and HTML for these pages - we'll cover customizing them later.
+And while we think the default look and feel of the pages automatically rendered are pretty nice, you have full control over the CSS and HTML for these pages - we'll cover customizing them later.

 URI
 ---